tientq64/userscripts/scripts/Auto-Skip-YouTube-Ads/README.md

 ## ⚠️ Problem with AdBlock

-- If you use AdBlock, please **disable it** for the YouTube site to avoid being detected as using an ad blocker.
+If you use AdBlock, please **disable it** for the YouTube site to avoid being detected as using an ad blocker.
+In addition, it also makes ads appear more.

 ## 📑 Changelog

+### 4.3.8 - 2024-08-20

+- Fix the issue of removing ad videos in Shorts.

 ### 4.3.6 - 2024-08-07